Bispham, Blackpool

-Bispham /ˈbɪspəm/ is a village on the Fylde coast in Lancashire, England, a mile and a half north of Blackpool town centre.
+Bispham /ˈbɪspəm/ is a village on the Fylde coast in the Borough of Blackpool in Lancashire, England.

 Geography and administration

-The village is part of the borough of Blackpool, and generally considered a suburb of the town.
-To the south of Bispham is Warbreck, North Shore and Layton, to the east is Carleton and to the north is Norbreck and Thornton Cleveleys and to the west, the Irish Sea.
+The village is part of the borough of Blackpool, and to the south of Bispham is Warbreck, North Shore and Layton, to the east is Carleton and to the north is Norbreck and Thornton Cleveleys and to the west, the Irish Sea.
 The area is mostly urban.
-Bispham was formerly in the Blackpool North and Fleetwood parliamentary constituency, but, as of the 2010 general election forms part of the Blackpool North and Cleveleys constituency whose M.P. is Paul Maynard.
+Bispham is in the Blackpool North and Fleetwood parliamentary constituency, whose Member of Parliament is Labour's Lorraine Beavers.

 Bispham has three Blackpool Council electoral wards: Bispham, Greenlands and Ingthorpe.

 Demographics

 The population at the 2001 United Kingdom census was 19,165, 13.41% of the population of Blackpool (142,900), with 3,873 residents aged between 0 and 17 years old (20.21%), 4,329 aged 65 and over (22.58%) and 10,963 between the ages of 18 and 64 (57.21%).
 At the census 2011 the overall population using the same three wards increased to 20,001.